c2lang/c2compiler/docs/docs/language/user_types.md

 }
 ```

-Since the syntax doesn't allow specifying the values of the constanst, enums with associated-values
+Since the syntax doesn't allow specifying the values of the constants, enums with associated-values
 are always __regular enums__.

-Associated values can be const or not.
+Associated values can be const or not, public or not.

 There are 2 ways to access these associated values: